PlayerProgramming/Allegro/README.md

 ## How to use Allegro

+### 1. Play online ( The host website for the game ended and therefore, this method will not work )

 1. Open a browser and head to https://playallegro.com
 2. Sign in with a Google account
 3. Enjoy!

-## Example to save your time!

-OR IF YOU WISH TO USE ALLEGRO LOCALLY:
+### 2. OR IF YOU WISH TO USE ALLEGRO LOCALLY:

 1. Clone/Download the Allegro project repository
 2. Open menu.html
 3. Enjoy!

+## Example to save your time!

 ## About Us